hiroshimamiya/EPIB607/README.md

  - All questions will come from examples and key concepts covered in class and assignments.
 Therefore, it is critical to  - work on assignment questions and lecture materials until you have solid grasp.
  - There will be a review session before each exam.
  - Obtaining sufficient grades to pass the exams requires quantitative problem solving skills that you develop by actively solving assignment questions and going through the lecture material.
- - As staed above, AI tools such as ChatGPT and their plugin for statistics provide useful guidance to answer assignment questions, but during exam, you will have no access to such tools.
+ - As stated above, AI tools such as ChatGPT and their plugin for statistics may provide guidance to answer some (but not the majority of) assignment questions.
+However during exam, you will have no access to such tools.
+Thus reliance on these tools can lead to failure in exams.

 ## Accommodations for missed assignments